ibm-cloud-architecture/refarch-integration/docs/buildrun/README.md

 * You need your own [github.com](http://github.com) account
 * You need a git client code.
 For example for [Windows](https://git-scm.com/download/win) and for [Mac](https://git-scm.com/download/mac)
 * Install [npm](https://www.npmjs.com/get-npm) and [nodejs](https://nodejs.org).
 Normally getting `nodejs` last stable version will bring `npm` too.
-* You need to have some knowledge on using virtual machine images and tool like vSphere.
+* You need to have some knowledge on using virtual machine images and product like VMWare vSphere.
 * As we are migrating most of the workload to IBM Cloud Private, we delivered, for each component, dockerfiles and helm charts to deploy on Kubernetes.

 ## Get application source code